coderdark/graphql/README.md

 + What is a GraphQL client?
 It is a wrapper for fetch.
 Similar to SWR (NextJS) or React-Query.
 + You can use Apollo Server to create your queries or mutations and then copy paste in your code.
 If using `urql` client, you can use their utility `gql` to interpolate the copied query or mutation from the Apollo Server.
 + When running your site that was setup with GraphQL you can go to `http://localhost:3000/api/graphql` to see the Apollo Studio Server.
 This is like `Postman` or `Insomnia` clients
++ You can see the call to GraphQL in the network tab by searching and selecting `graphql`

 ## Features of GraphQL Queries and Mutations
 - Fields